jan-tennert/Natrium/README.md

 # Natrium

 A command framework with normal and slash commands for JDA with some useful Kotlin Extensions
+# Warning: This project is still pretty much WiP

 # Features:
 - Command Handler for [SlashCommands](https://github.com/jan-tennert/Natrium/wiki/SlashCommands), StandardCommands and both (HybridCommands)